 * Obtained from World Conservation Monitoring Center (WCMC) database on February 16, 2010

-(For the most current US primate import statistics available, visit our Primates by the Numbers page.)
+(For the most current US primate import statistics available, visit our Primates in Animal Studies page.)

 Macaques are locally thought of as "pests" as they are forced into human settlements (cities, villages, and towns) due to forest destruction and habitat loss.
 To date, little is known about the impact trade has on wild populations of macaques.
 Even though populations are assumed to be robust, many conservation organizations have reported local declines of long-tailed macaques.